Gautam-Diwan/IMDB-Success-Predictor/README.md

 <p>
  1)(Optional) Run the <code>IMDB Web scraper</code> .
 This generates the already provided csv file and imdb_movies pickle file.

  2) Run the <code>IMDB Web scraper</code> on an environment which has GPU acceleration.
-Here it is used with Google Colab where Nvidia Tesla T4 or Nvidia Tesla K80 are allocated.
+Here it is used with Google Colab where Nvidia Tesla T4 or Nvidia Tesla K80 are allocated.<br><pre>
-  Training Time: Roughly 20-25 mins for 10 epochs with training batch size=8 and max length of each sentence=512 .
+  Training Time: Roughly 20-25 mins
+  Epochs: 10
+  Training Batch Size: 8
+  Max length of each Sentence: 512 <br></pre>
   A <code>Movie_prediction_model</code> directory is created with <code>config.json</code> file(provided) and a <code>tf_model.h5</code> (not provided due to space constraints).
  </p>